Dairy allergies do not cause nasal symptoms in isolation

 The onset of a milk allergy tends to start in early infancy (in the first few months).
 The reaction is immediate.
 It is caused by a reaction of substances in the milk (alpha-lactalbumin and beta lactoglobulin) with a substance in the blood called immunoglobulin E (IgE).
 You might find your baby can tolerate sterilised milk as the substances responsible evaporate at high temperatures.
 If allergy is suspected a skin prick test or blood test can help to detect it.

 Some children who do not have an allergy can have an intolerance to milk.
 This is different to an allergy.
 The symptoms include diarrhoea and vomiting, and possibly skin or respiratory problems.
-The onset is likely to be some hours or even days after taking the milk.
+The onset will likely be some hours or even days after taking the milk.
 You can determine whether someone has an intolerance by eliminating the suspected food, and then gradually reintroducing it, while monitoring symptoms.

 Common foods that include milk

-Milk proteins may be found in milk, buttermilk, whey, curds, lactose, casein, caseinate, margarine, cream, cheese, butter, yoghurt, lactalbumin, lactoglobulin.
+Milk proteins may be found in milk, buttermilk, whey, curds, lactose, casein, caseinate, margarine, cream, cheese, butter, yoghurt, lactalbumin, and lactoglobulin.

 If your child has a food allergy or intolerance and you need to eliminate certain foods from their diet please seek the advice of a dietician.
 50% of young children with an allergy to milk have other food allergies as well, so it is essential to get professional help with devising a suitable diet.